ai2es/tornado_jtti/lydia_scripts/README.md

     - (for single WoFS prediction file) `lydia_scripts/wofs_raw_predictions.sh`
     - (for multiple WoFS prediction files) `lydia_scripts/wofs_raw_predictions_array_ens.sh`

-For details on command line arguments, execute `wofs_raw_predictions.py -h`.
+For details on command line arguments, execute `wofs_raw_predictions.py --h`.
 Additional WoFS data fields can be extracted along with the WoFS predictions and can be selected via a space delimited list in the command line.
 Common fields:
 * U